 Be ready to talk about it

-Your portfolio is a reflection of you—make it personal, polished, and passionate.
+Your portfolio is a reflection of you, and your chance to tell your story as an artist.
+Make it personal, polished, and passionate.
 Good luck!